tweag/HaskellR/README.md

 Setting up H in GHCi
 --------------------

-After installing H, stay in the folder containing H.cabal and type at the prompt:
+After installing H, type at the prompt:

-    ghci

-ghci will pickup the .ghci script located in the same folder.
+    $ H --repl

-This script will load the H environment and bring the relevant definitions into scope.
+This will start ghci loading the H environment and bringing the relevant definitions into scope.
 In addition, an instance of the R interpreter will be started in the background.

+Alternatively, the following should work:

+    $ ghci -ghci-script H.ghci

+where H.ghci is a file colocated with the H.cabal file.

 Using H in GHCi